xinglab-ai/self-consistent-expression-recovery-machine/README.md

 # Results:

 ![image](im1.png)
-Figure. (a1)-(d5) Genomic data with large number (20) of classes simulated with Splatter simulator.
+Figure. (a1)-(d5) Single cell RNA-seq data with 20 classes simulated with Splatter simulator.
 Classes 1-20 have the same rate parameter of 0.9 and shape parameters of 0.10, 0.11, 0.15, 0.16, 0.20, 0.21, 0.25, 0.26, 0.30, 0.31, 0.35, 0.36,
 0.40, 0.41, 0.50, 0.52, 0.70, 0.71, 0.80 and 0.805, respectively.
 Dropout shape is set to -1, dropout midpoint is set to zero
 and dropout type is set to experiment in Splatter simulation.
 Other simulation parameters are set at default numbers.
 The first